Gajwalliganeshkumar/Mutual-fund-Analysis/README.md

 #  Mutual Fund Performance Analysis (EDA Project)

-This project focuses on an in-depth Exploratory Data Analysis (EDA) of mutual fund schemes to evaluate their performance using Python and visualization libraries.
+I focused on an in-depth Exploratory Data Analysis (EDA) of mutual fund schemes to evaluate their performance using Python and visualization libraries.

 ##  Project Overview
 In this analysis, I worked on a dataset of 814 mutual fund schemes, performing the following key tasks: